enkidevs/curriculum/java/data-management/strings-i/finding-a-substring-in-a-string.md

 ## Revision

-Would what be the result of the following code?
+What would be the result of the following code?

 ```java
 String s = "Check out this cat, my cat, the best cat really";